 There’s little doubt that when most homeowner’s today think about garage doors one image comes to mind.
 And that is of the sectional garage door slowly rising, bending neatly every vertical foot or so before coming to rest above the car.
 This type of door has become the standard from coast to coast.
 But it’s not your only choice when it comes time to replace the garage door.
-Another lesser known but still-in-use garage door style is the single panel door.
+First you much choose between a single panel or sectional, then you need to pick whether you would like short or long panels.
+In this article we will cover all options.
 So which is actually better?

 The Single Panel Garage Door

 The single panel garage door actually predates the sectional door by quite a few years and was considered the standard way back in the day.
 In the years after World War II however the sectional door shoved the single panel door to the side largely because it was marketed as a superior product both from a practical perspective and an aesthetic perspective.
 But is that actually the case?
 Let’s look at some of the pros and cons of the single panel door.

 - Affordability - Single panel garage doors tend to be the least expensive garage door option.
 That’s because it’s cheaper to manufacture a single large panel than 20 or 30 smaller panels that have to be connected and hinged.

 - Easy open - The single panel garage door typically opens in one smooth motion and, because they’re usually very well balanced, they can be opened manually with little or no effort.
 A good thing if the power goes out.